Wellington: National

 Wellington is covered by four general electorates: Mana, Ōhāriu, Rongotai, and Wellington Central.
 It is also covered by two Māori electorates: Te Tai Hauāuru, and Te Tai Tonga.
 Each electorate returns one member to the New Zealand House of Representatives.
-All electorates are held by the governing Labour Party.
+Two general electorates are held by the Labour Party and two are held by the Green Party and the two Maori electorates are held by Te Pāti Māori.

-In addition, there are a number of Wellington-based list MPs, who are elected via party lists.

-Due to Wellington being the capital city of New Zealand, its residents are more likely to participate in politics compared to other cities in New Zealand.

 Education

 Wellington offers a variety of college and university programs for tertiary students:

 Victoria University of Wellington has four campuses and works with a three-trimester system (beginning March, July, and November).
 It enrolled 21,380 students in 2008; of these, 16,609 were full-time students.
 Of all students, 56% were female and 44% male.
 While the student body was primarily New Zealanders of European descent, 1,713 were Māori, 1,024 were Pacific students, 2,765 were international students.
 5,751 degrees, diplomas and certificates were awarded.
 The university has 1,930 full-time employees.

 Massey University has a Wellington campus known as the "creative campus" and offers courses in communication and business, engineering and technology, health and well-being, and creative arts.
 Its school of design was established in 1886 and has research centres for studying public health, sleep, Māori health, small & medium enterprises, disasters, and tertiary teaching excellence.
 It combined with Victoria University to create the New Zealand School of Music.

-The University of Otago has a Wellington branch with its Wellington School of Medicine and Health.
+The University of Otago has a Wellington branch, with its Wellington School of Medicine and Health.

 Whitireia New Zealand has large campuses in Porirua, Wellington and Kapiti; the Wellington Institute of Technology and New Zealand's National Drama school, Toi Whakaari.
 The Wellington area has numerous primary and secondary schools.